 In the core curriculum, gain the analytical foundation that prepares you to make data-driven decisions now and throughout your career.

 Learn the latest data modeling technology and social science methods from an international faculty—including Nobel laureates—who are conducting innovative research across the policy spectrum, from education to energy and the environment, from global security to urban policy around the world.

 Join a diverse community of students from around the globe who will challenge you and cheer you on, and participate in more than 20 student organizations, from the Asian Policy Forum to Women in Public Policy.

-Confront issues arising in Chicago and around the world through internships, international programs, and other applied experience opportunities, from Harris Policy Labs, which develops solutions for client organizations, to one-on-one mentoring with top policy practitioners.
+Confront issues in Chicago and around the world through internships and other practical experience opportunities, from Harris Policy Labs, which develops solutions for client organizations, to one-on-one mentoring with top policy practitioners.

 Prepare for your career through individual career counseling, employer and alumni networking, and on-campus recruiting.